-TCAs are usually recommended when antispasmodic medicines have not been able to control the symptoms of pain and cramping.
-They work by relaxing the muscles in your digestive system.
+TCAs, such as amitriptyline, are usually recommended when antispasmodic medicines have not been able to control the symptoms of pain and cramping.
+They work by preventing signals being sent to and from the nerves in your digestive system.

-However, TCAs will only provide relief after three to four weeks, as your body starts to get used to the medication.
-They should be taken consistently.
+However, TCAs will only start to provide relief after three to four weeks, as your body gets used to the medication.

-Selective serotonin reuptake inhibitors (SSRIs) are an alternative antidepressant.
-Examples of SSRIs that are used to treat IBS include:
+SSRIs are an alternative type of antidepressant.
+Examples of SSRIs that are used to treat IBS include citalopram, fluoxetine and paroxetine.

-Common side effects of SSRIs include blurred vision, diarrhoea or constipation and dizziness.
+Common side effects of SSRIs include blurred vision, dizziness and diarrhoea or constipation.

 If your IBS symptoms are still causing problems after 12 months of treatment, your GP may refer you for a type of therapy known as a psychological intervention.

-Hypnosis is used to change your unconscious mind's attitude towards your symptoms.
+- hypnotherapy – where hypnosis is used to change your unconscious mind's attitude towards your symptoms

 Some people claim therapies such as acupuncture and reflexology can help people with IBS.
-However, there is no medical evidence to suggest they are effective and they are not recommended.
+However, there is no medical evidence to suggest their effectiveness, and they are not recommended.

 Being able to easily access public toilets is important if you have sudden, urgent bouts of diarrhoea.

 Two schemes that can help are: